cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/index.md

 ## Welcome!

 This is the write-up website for CS184 spring 2024 assignments.
-Currently, we have Homework 1 & 2 finished posted, and are currently working on Homework 3!
+Currently, we have Homework 1, Homework 2, and Homework 3 available.

 ## How to use this website